Profile image

 • Acting in a judicial review challenge concerning a disputed age assessment of a Sudanese claimant who has been denied Part III Children Act 1989 support.

-• Acting regularly in immigration detention judicial reviews, including detention post-dating s.12 Illegal Migration Act 2023.
+• Acting regularly in immigration detention judicial reviews, including detention that post-dates s.12 Illegal Migration Act 2023.

 • Acting in judicial review proceedings on the provision of support to victims of trafficking.

-• Working alongside other leading counsel on judicial review challenges such as the Manston House and Bibby Stockholm cases.
+• Working alongside other leading counsel on judicial review challenges, including the Manston House and Bibby Stockholm cases.

 • Assisting with a judicial review challenging the government’s application of the Afghan Relocations and Assistance Policy.